japila-books/apache-spark-internals/docs/SparkContext.md

 master: String
 ----

-`master` method returns the current value of xref:ROOT:configuration-properties.adoc#spark.master[spark.master] which is the link:spark-deployment-environments.adoc[deployment environment] in use.
+`master` method returns the current value of ROOT:configuration-properties.md#spark.master[spark.master] which is the spark-deployment-environments.md[deployment environment] in use.

 == [[appName]] Application Name -- `appName` Method